dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ## 5.2) Backup & Restore Methods

+* There are 2 things to consider when backing up:
+  1. k8s objects
+     * These can be backed up via their YAML defintion files.
+The YAML defintion files should be stored in a code repo.
+They can be recreated at any time.
+     * You can also back up all of the resource manually by dumping their YAML defintions file.
+Tools like Velero can do this.
+     * You can also back up this via backing up ETCD.
+The `--data-dir` is what you need to back up, or just use the inbuilt ETCD back up tools.
+  1. Persistent storage, the Pods` data needs to be backed up.
+There are third party tools for this, like Velero.

 ```bash
 # k8s ETCD shiz
 # Only one API version can be used at a time, and some commands only exist in 1 API version